David Elias Ezra

 Sir David Elias Ezra (1871-1947) (or simply Sir David Ezra) was a prominent member of the Baghdadi Jewish community in Calcutta, India.
+Ezra was a property owner and a director of the Reserve Bank of India.

 Early life and family

 David Elias Ezra was born in 1871, the son of Elias David Ezra and the grandson of David Joseph Ezra.
 He married Rachel Sassoon, daughter of Solomon David Sassoon.
+Ezra owned various properties in Calcutta, including the Esplanade Mansions.

-Positions
+Positions and honors

 Ezra was Sheriff of Calcutta and a director of the Reserve Bank of India.
 He was president of the Jewish Relief Association and of The Asiatic Society.
+Ezra was knighted by King George V in 1927.